Top Dog (1995 film): Theatrical

 Top Dog was released only 9 days after the Oklahoma City bombing.
 Because the film's plot deals with terrorism, the poor timing of the film's release was noted in multiple reviews and articles.
-The film debuted at number eight.
+Seth Willenson argued that the film being caught up in the merger between Turner and Warner Bros. hindered its chances of getting great distribution.
+The film debuted at number eight at the box office.
+According to Peter Schink, when he took his date out to the theater to see the movie on the Friday that the film opened, they were the only two people at the screening.